02bwilson/Java2DDrawApplication/README.md

 # Java2DDrawApplication
 Project for CMPSC 221
-My code is in DrawingApplicationFrame.java, rest was template given.
+My code is in DrawingApplicationFrame.java, rest was from given template.